hku-systems/LOPInfer/README.md

-# Intra-DP: A High Performance Collaborative Inference System for Mobile Edge Computing
+# LOPInfer: A High-Performance Local-Operator Parallel Inference System for Service Workloads in Mobile Edge Computing

-Intra-DP is a high-performance distributed inference system optimized for DNN inference on mobile edge computing.
+LOPInfer is a local-operator parallel inference system for MEC service workloads that enables fine-grained overlap of computation and transmission within a single inference.
-Intra-DP employs a novel parallel computing technique based on local operators (i.e., operators whose minimum unit input is not the entire input tensor, such as the convolution kernel).
+LOPInfer exploits local operators (i.e., operators whose computation can proceed on partial inputs rather than the entire input tensor), decomposes their computation (operation) into independent sub-operations.
-By cutting their operations into several independent sub-operations and overlapping the computation and transmission of different sub-operations through parallel execution, Intra-DP significantly mitigates transmission bottlenecks in mobile edge computing, achieving fast and energyefficient inference.
+By pipelining intra-layer and cross-layer sub-operations, LOPInfer reduces idle time, hides transmission delay, and thereby shortens end-to-end inference latency and lowers device energy consumption without altering the DNN’s semantics.

-We put Intra-DP to the test on our real-world robot, evaluating its performance in two typical real-world robotic applications: [KAPAO](https://github.com/wmcnally/kapao) and [AGRNav](https://github.com/jmwang0117/AGRNav) (as shown in `kapao-demo.mp4` and `agrnav-demo.mp4`).
-Additionally, we assessed Intra-DP's effectiveness on several models implemented in Torchvision (you can find these in `./ros_ws/src/torchvision/scripts/run_torchvision.py`).
+We put LOPInfer to the test on our real-world robot, evaluating its performance in two typical real-world robotic applications: [KAPAO](https://github.com/wmcnally/kapao) and [AGRNav](https://github.com/jmwang0117/AGRNav) (as shown in `kapao-demo.mp4` and `agrnav-demo.mp4`).
+Additionally, we assessed LOPInfer's effectiveness on several models implemented in Torchvision (you can find these in `./ros_ws/src/torchvision/scripts/run_torchvision.py`).

 To make it easier for you to explore and understand our work, we've organized our codebase as follows:
-- The source code for Intra-DP is located in the `intraDP` folder.
+- The source code for LOPInfer is located in the `LOPInfer` folder.
 - The scripts we used in our experiments can be found in the `exp_utils` folder.
 - The relevant code for our workloads is placed in the `ros_ws` folder and two submodules of `KAPAO` and `AGRNav` in `third_parties`.
 - We've also included some examples of our experiment logs in the `log` folder, giving you a glimpse into our experiment process.